Christian M. 8 min read

 When countries have high-quality infrastructure (i.e. fast and ubiquitous) and a lot of demand (i.e. technophile population with abundant devices), internet providers can offer lower prices as supply is more than ample.

-For example, Italy’s mobile data infrastructure can provide 5G internet to 95% of its technophile population and, therefore offer some of the cheapest mobile internet in the world, averaging at $0.12 per GB of data.
+For example, Italy’s mobile data infrastructure can provide 5G business broadband to 95% of its technophile population and, therefore offer some of the cheapest mobile internet in the world, averaging at $0.12 per GB of data.

 On the opposite side, in countries with low-quality infrastructure (low-quality ADSL or satellite internet) and little demand (small, rural or very poor populations), internet prices tend to be extremely high.